HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

     std::cout << value << '\n';
 }
 ```
-The part in `main` is fairly verbose, and kinda weird given that `ComputeStuff` doesn't care about the original value of `out`, and only uses it to output the result.
+The part in `main` is fairly verbose, and kinda weird given that `ComputeStuff` doesn't care about the original value of `out`, and only uses `out` to output the result.

 Would be nice to be able to write just `int value = ComputeStuff();`, and indeed we can do that!